syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ## Change Selection mode

 Calendar allows the user to select the dates in all the four calendar views.
 Supports Single, Multiple and Range selection to select the dates.
-The default selection mode is `Defalut`.
+The default selection mode is `Default`.

 The selection details can be obtained by using call back method which return `CalendarSelectionChangedEventArgs` holds the details of selected date or range.